The clock ticks; the moon waxes; the autumn leaves turn crimson.

 This 25-minute work was commissioned by La Muse En Circuit (Centre National de Création Musicale), with the support of Radio Suisse Romande, Deutschlandradio Kultur, RTBF Musiq 3, Groupe de Recherches Musicales, and Radio-France.

-Sarah Boothroyd's audio work has been featured by broadcasters, festivals and galleries in over a dozen countries.
-Her work has won awards from the Third Coast International Audio Festival, New York Festivals, La Muse En Circuit, and the European Broadcasting Union.
+Sarah Boothroyd's audio work has been featured by broadcasters, festivals and galleries in over 25 countries.
+She has won awards from New York Festivals, Third Coast International Audio Festival, the European Broadcasting Union, and Muse En Circuit.
 Her website is www.sarahboothroyd.com.

 Hear more audio from Sarah Boothroyd here and here.